-Once our raging sea critter reaches shore to continue his trail of destruction, the music changes a bit, while staying true to the Octogeddon soundtrack’s focus on big melodies.
-“New York Squishy (NY City)” sets the tone with a greater emphasis on colder, 80s-inspired synth beats that replace the sea shanties – a creative approach to signal the transition from natural to man-made environment.
+Once our raging sea critter reaches shore to continue his trail of destruction, the music changes a bit while staying true to the Octogeddon soundtrack’s focus on big melodies.
+“New York Squishy (NY City)” sets the tone with a greater emphasis on colder, 80s-inspired synth beats that replace the sea shanties – a creative approach to signal the transition from natural to human-made environment.
 Melodic metal guitars are still accounted for and keep energy levels relentlessly high, but the music lurches closer to the neon-coloured dance floor.
-Tempi slow down a bit now – “Sunsets and No Regrets (Sydney City)”’s surprisingly moody guitar solo suits the track’s mid-tempo pace perfectly.
+Tempi slow down a bit now – “Sunsets and No Regrets (Sydney City)” ’s surprisingly moody guitar solo suits the track’s mid-tempo pace perfectly.
 Later city tracks like “Nightlife-or-Death (Tokyo City)” and “OCTOpus vs PENTAgon (DC City)” are slower still, thunderously pulsing and thumping as they go for (comic book-inspired) gravitas rather than adrenaline.

 Since the Octogeddon soundtrack’s level cues already deliver some sterling action game music, you would expect the boss battle tracks to at least maintain that level of excitement – and you would be correct.
 Heavy, grungier riffage than usually dominates “Badliest Catch (Miniboss)”, although there is still space for creative ideas like the gutsy lead for harmonising horns and guitar at 0:50, or the bits of accordion melody flitting across the stereo field later on.
-Hinson and Fan add chiptunes to “Rocktogeddon (Boss Fight)” during its particularly intense finale for fierce guitar and bubbling synths.
-But of course the real star is “Sushi Showdown (Final Boss)”.
-From its galloping metal rhythms to the score’s most complex drumming, supported by the classical bombast of a choir and towering brass, this is the perfect summation of the score’s commitment to deliver a power-pop wall-of-sound that is as enticingly over-the-top as it is immediately accessible.
+Hinson and Fan add chiptune to “Rocktogeddon (Boss Fight)” during its particularly intense finale for fierce guitar and bubbling synths.
+But of course, the real star is “Sushi Showdown (Final Boss)”.
+From its galloping metal rhythms to the score’s most complex drumming, supported by the classical bombast of a choir and towering brass, this is the perfect summation of the score’s commitment to delivering a wall-of-sound that is as enticingly over-the-top as it is immediately accessible.

 - 01 - Angry Octopus Instrumental (New York Ocean) Big Giant Circles 2:42